jeffThompson/PhysicalComputing/Week03_Buttons/Demos/04-CapacitiveButtons.md

 Mechanical buttons are by far the most common type, but today we're also very used to touch-sensitive devices, like the screens of our phones.
 This works through a technology called [*capacitive sensing*](https://en.wikipedia.org/wiki/Capacitive_sensing).
 Essentially, your finger changes the conductive field around the button, which we can read as an input.

 > 🧐 If your phone has run out of battery, you might have noticed in the past few years that the mechanical "home" button has been replaced by a touch-sensitive one!
 This allows companies to include fingerprint sensors and other items under the home button – something that would have been difficult or impossible with a traditional mechanical switch.
+Then they use a vibration motor to simulate the feel of a real switch!

-While we won't be able to read fingerprints, get `x/y` coordinates, or anything as fancy as what's in your phone, this opens up a ton of options for us: we can even turn everyday objects like fruit or sculpted pieces into buttons!
+This is also similar to how the touchscreen on your phone works too.
+While we won't be able to do anything as fancy as read fingerprints or get `x/y` coordinates, this opens up a ton of options for us: we can even turn everyday objects like fruit or sculpted pieces into buttons!

 ***